Improved Convergence Factor of Windowed Anderson Acceleration for Symmetric Fixed-Point Iterations: Main Results

-Tyler's M-estimator (TME) \citep{Tyler1987} is a popular method for robust covariance estimation, that is, for estimation of the covariance matrix in a way that is resistant to the influence of outliers or deviations from the assumed statistical model.
+Tyler's M-estimator (TME) \citep{Tyler1987} is a popular method for robust covariance estimation, i.e., for estimation of the covariance matrix in a way that is resistant to the influence of outliers or deviations from the assumed statistical model.
 This estimator is obtainable through fixed-point iterations, and we show one such formulation satisfies the symmetry assumption in Theorem~\ref{thm:main2}.
-TME provides an important instance of a nonlinear operator to test AA, and we compare the performance of AA to the fixed-point iterations later in Section~\ref{sec:simulations}.
+TME provides an important instance of a nonlinear operator, and we compare the performance of AA(m) to the fixed-point iterations for TME in Section~\ref{sec:simulations}.